hendryluk/redux-progress/README.md

 ```

 Once instance is created there is no way to change object status (e.g. success or failed).
-Two more statuses are available through static properties `Progress.inProgress` and `Progress.none`.
-Basically those properties is `Progress` instances with predefined statuses.
+The 2 static properties `Progress.inProgress` and `Progress.none` are basically those properties is `Progress` instances with predefined statuses.

 ### Instance properties